Love Roma: Reception

 Carl Kimlinger of Anime News Network described it as a "warm, honest adolescent love story", while also stating that it can be repetitive at times.
 A reviewer for Publishers Weekly expressed similar opinions on the story as Kimlinger.
 They also compared the illustrations to those of John Porcellino and Jeffrey Brown.
 In Manga: The Complete Guide, Jason Thompson wrote that the artwork, which he felt was similar to indie comics, complemented the story well.
+Conversely, Carlo Santos of Anime News Network was more reserved, describing the art style and dialogue as "simple and to the point", and thus an acquired taste.